sebastiansauer/hpstr-jekyll-theme/_posts/2017-01-24-convert_logit2prob.md

 - The survival probability is 0.8095038 if `Pclass` were zero (intercept).
 - However, you *cannot* just add the probability of, say `Pclass == 1` to survival probability of `PClass == 0` to get the survival chance of 1st class passengers.

 Instead, consider that the logistic regression can be interpreted as a normal regression as long as you use logits.
-So the general formuly applies as always:
+So the general regression formula applies as always:

 ```
 y = intercept + b*x